-General Dietetics is the only option at CSU Chico that will help you obtain a Registered Dietitian (RD) credential.
+General Dietetics is the only option at CSU Chico that will help you obtain a Registered Dietitian Nutritionist (RDN) credential.

-Registered Dietitians (RDs) are food and nutrition experts who have met the following criteria to earn the RD credential:
+Registered Dietitians Nutritionists (RDNs) are food and nutrition experts who have met the following criteria to earn the RDN credential:

-In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
-Frequently these state requirements are met through the same education and training required to become an RD.
+In addition to RDN credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
+Frequently these state requirements are met through the same education and training required to become an RDN.